kulvait/KCT_doc/den-format.md

 ## Legacy DEN

-DEN is binary format for storing three dimensional arrays of either uint16, float32 or float64 values.
-It has fixed header with size of 6 bytes, which represent three uint16 values corresponding to array dimensions dimy, dimx, dimz in this order.
-Data after header are aligned in x-major order and all values are encoded little endian.
-DEN format or also Dennerlein format, is probably named after the German CT researcher, Dr.Ing.
+Within this framework, the DEN format is used to store volume, projection and other types of data.
+This is a binary format for storing three-dimensional arrays of uint16, float32 or float64 values.
+It has a fixed header of 6 bytes representing three uint16 values corresponding to the dimensions of the array dimy, dimx, dimz, respectively.
+The data after the header is aligned in x-major order and all values are encoded little endian.
+The x-major alignment means that the value representing the position (ix,iy,iz) in the array has a flat index$ ix + iy * dimx + iz * dimx * dimy$.

+The DEN or Dennerlein format is named after the German CT researcher, Dr.Ing.
 Frank Dennerlein.
-In the framework is this format used for storing volume, projection and other types of data.

-The x-major alignment mean that the value representing the position (ix,iy,iz) in the volume has flat index $ ix + iy * dimx + iz * dimx * dimy$.

 ### Problems with legacy format

 The type of the data can only be derived from the file size and number of elements represented as given by header.
 Element size of uint16 is 2 bytes, float32 4 bytes and float64 8 bytes.
 Thus it is not possible to represent or distinguish two types with 4 bytes element size.
 Such element must ever be float.
 This is one limiting factor.

-Encoding the dimension along which there is dimension-major alignment on the second position in the header is questionable.
-It is probably relict from encoding matrices, where we first state number of rows and then number of columns.
-For multidimensional arrays is this contra-intuitive.
-Support for y-major alignment is missing.
-On top of that one dimension might be at most 65535.
+The fact that the order of dimensions in the header is (dimy, dimx, dimz) instead of the more natural (dimx, dimy, dimz) is questionable.
+This is more common in matrix notation, where we first list the number of rows and then the number of columns.
+For multidimensional arrays, this is counterintuitive.
+There is no support for y-major alignment, where matrix data of dimensions (dimy, dimx) would be stored column by column.
+In addition, a single dimension can have a maximum of 65535 elements.

 Fixing number of dimensions to 3 also reduces flexibility of the format.
 In some situations would be nice to be able to represent 1D arrays or arrays of greater dimensions than 3D.